lebrunthibault/Protocol0-Ableton-Remote-Script/README.md

 ## Installation

+### Install the backend

+- clone and follow the README install section of the [backend](https://github.com/lebrunthibault/Protocol0-Backend).
+- You should also clone the [companion midi script](https://github.com/lebrunthibault/Protocol0-Midi-Surface-Script) to receive data back from the backend

+### Install the script

 - clone the repo in your remote scripts directory
 - create a .env.json file by duplicating the .env.example.json and fill it
 - create a python virtual env, activate it and `pip install -r .\requirements.txt`
 - Try using a configurable midi controller to match the mappings in ./application/control_surface/group.
 The main commands are defined in ActionGroupMain

-### Installation with backend (longer)

-- clone and follow the README install section of the [backend](https://github.com/lebrunthibault/Protocol0-Backend).
-- You should also clone the [companion midi script](https://github.com/lebrunthibault/Protocol0-Midi-Surface-Script) to receive data back from the backend

 ## Development